San Diego Top 7 Amazing Engagement Session Locations

 Crowded: Can get very busy.
 Keep walking further on the beach and you’ll find a place for yourself!

-Note: Parking can get crazy on the street so arrive early or park in the lot (ranges from $6-15), the lot closes at sunset
+Note: Parking can get crazy on the street so arrive early or park in the lot (ranges from $15-25).

 This hike is short (1.3 miles round trip) but strenuous uphill/downhill, the trail down to the beach can be slippery, but the rewards can make you totally forget about all the sweat!
 Best part: this all-in-one hike has a variety of landscapes, you’ll feel it as soon as you start at the trailhead!